By using this site, you agree to the Privacy Policy and Terms of Use.

 The breakthrough imaging provides crucial insights into muscle regeneration processes that occur naturally following exercise or injury.
 Understanding this cellular fusion mechanism could inform new therapeutic approaches for muscle wasting conditions and age-related muscle loss.

-The research demonstrates that muscle strength is literally “engineered at the cellular level” through this fusion process.
+The Chen Laboratory research demonstrates that muscle strength is literally “engineered at the cellular level” through this fusion process.
 Each merged cell contributes its cellular components to create fibres capable of generating the force required for lifting, running, and other physical activities.
-This finding has significant implications for understanding both athletic performance and muscle disease treatment strategies.

 Advanced imaging reveals cellular communication